-Finish the setup, and you can see the status of your site on CloudFlare dashboard as Active.
+Finish the setup, and you can see the status of your site on the Cloudflare dashboard as Active.
 Now, you have to play with a few options to get the maximum benefit from CloudFlare’s free plan.

-Just install and activate the plugin and enter API key which is available at your CloudFlare account dashboard.
+Just install and activate the plugin and enter the API key, which is available on your Cloudflare account dashboard.

 Go to WP–Admin > Plugins > Add New > Cloudflare and complete installation process.
-You can either sign up for Cloudflare or log in to the existing account to get an API key on activation of the plugin.
+You can either sign up for Cloudflare or log in to the existing account to get an API key to activate the plugin.

 Set the recommended options for security, performance, and speed.
-Make sure you have switched-on to the Automatic HTTPS Rewrites option from CloudFlare plugin settings.
+Ensure you have switched to the Automatic HTTPS Rewrites option from Cloudflare plugin settings.

-However, don’t forget to set secure URL like https://abcd.com for WordPress address and Site address from your WP admin settings under the General tab.
+However, don’t forget to set a secure URL like https://abcd.com for the WordPress address and Site address from your WP admin settings under the General tab.

-Important: Google treats http://abcd.com and https://abcd.com as different sites, so make sure you have submitted all versions of URL to webmasters tools and used proper redirects.
+Important: Google treats http://abcd.com and https://abcd.com as different sites, so make sure you submit all URL versions to the Google Search Console and use proper redirects.

 With a free plan of CloudFlare, you can get many useful features needed for the WordPress website.
-Here, I’m going to discuss as many of them on the go.
+Here, I will discuss as many of them on the go.